On the Degeneracy of Spin Ice Graphs, and its Estimate via the Bethe Permanent: Conclusions

-In this respect, it is worth mentioning that there are also other implementations using fractional belief propagation \cite{chertkov}, with an extra parameter which is known (given the matrix) to provide the exact result of the permanent, and for values above and below give upper and lower bounds respectively.
-These will be considered in the future.
+It is worth mentioning that there are also other implementations using fractional belief propagation \cite{chertkov}.
+Such method depends on an extra parameter that (which is however matrix dependent), and is such that a particular value of this parameter coincides with the exact result of the permanent.
+The key issue is that such parameter is not known a priori, but it is a promising venue for trying to estimate more precise values of the spin ice degeneracy.
+Such method will be considered in future papers.